Logius-standaarden/API-Design-Rules/sections/designRules.md

     </dd>
     <dt>Rationale</dt>
     <dd>
-      <p>To reduce the amount of roundtrips between client and server, all applicable schema validation errors SHOULD be returned together.
+      <p>To reduce the amount of round trips between client and server, all applicable schema validation errors SHOULD be returned together.
       This allows a client to present validation errors to a user in one go, reducing user friction with multiple retries.
       <p>It depends on a validation technique whether this is possible or not.
       For example, when a client provides a date in the weekend, where only dates on weekdays are allowed, it depends on which service performs these validation checks.